Sam Togwell

+Togwell was a midfielder.
 He began his career with Crystal Palace in 2002, where he was loaned out to Oxford United, Northampton Town, and Port Vale.
-In July 2006 he transferred to Barnsley, before he joined Scunthorpe United in August 2008.
+In July 2006, he transferred to Barnsley, before he joined Scunthorpe United in August 2008.
 He helped the "Iron" to win promotion out of the League One play-offs in 2009.
-He signed with Chesterfield in July 2012, and became a key player in the 2012–13 season.
-He lost his first team place the following season and was loaned out to Wycombe Wanderers.
+He signed with Chesterfield in July 2012 and became a key player in the 2012–13 season.
+He lost his first-team place the following season and was loaned to Wycombe Wanderers.
 He helped Chesterfield to win the League Two title in 2013–14.
-He signed with Barnet in August 2014, and helped the club to the Conference title in the 2014–15 season.
-He was sold on to Eastleigh in December 2016, before joining Slough Town in June 2018.
-He retired in May 2021, having made a total of 606 appearances in all competitions, scoring 23 goals.
+He signed with Barnet in August 2014 and helped the club to the Conference title in the 2014–15 season.
+He was sold on to Eastleigh in December 2016 before joining Slough Town in June 2018.
+He retired in May 2021, having made 606 appearances in all competitions, scoring 23 goals.
 He came out of retirement the following year to play for Beaconsfield Town.